Identification, Images, & Information

 Identification

 Female is distinctive--abdomen 5X the length of the rest of the body.
 Abdomen has six segments.
-Males are smaller, and the posterior end of abdomen is swollen.
-They are seldom seen.
+Males are smaller, with swollen tip of abdomen; they are seldom seen.
 Hindwings of both sexes very short, 1/3 length of forewings.

 Range